nuttycom/lambdaconf-2016/slides.md

 bits.
 For convenience, most languages give us some predefined ways in which we can refer to larger assemblies of these things; 64-bit integers, IEEE floats, and so forth.

+* Primitive arrangements of bits are values
+* Instances of data structures are values
+* Functions are values
+* Programs are values
+* Types are values (!)

 Now, think for a moment about the value "True."
 While it's pretty easy to imagine a *reference* to a boolean value like being mutable, it's pretty clear